 The initial part of the film shows that many of the Muslim inhabitants of the village, some of whom were later killed by the Croats, believed in an inclusive and liberally-minded society.
 When the anthropologist asks about life in the village, the woman Nusreta essentially says that tolerance and loyalty to shared values and needs have prevailed despite the daily reminders of warfare in the distance.
-Saying that there are “three nations” as well as Romanies and Jews, Nusreta implies that the nation itself is defined by ethnicity and shared heritage .
-Her contention that “no sane person would commit atrocities here” implies that any rational person would agree that the ability of civic nationalism to exist depends on mutual trust in an orderly society and the knowledge that people of different nations must get along in order not to perish.
-For her, it is reasonable that they would continue to exist as they had for the past five-hundred years.
+Saying that there are “three nations” as well as Romanies and Jews, Nusreta implies that the nation itself is defined by ethnicity and shared heritage (how is this implied – some of these categories are religious.
+What difference does that make?
+Does it make it “ethnic”?
+Her contention that “no sane person would commit atrocities here” implies that any rational person would agree that the ability of civic nationalism to exist depends on mutual trust in an orderly society and the knowledge that people of different nations must get along in order not to perish (how is this “civic”?.
+For her, it is reasonable that they would continue to exist as they had for the past five-hundred years (certainly they weren’t civic nationalists 500 years ago?).

-Throughout Nusreta’s narrative there is the belief that dividing people by ethnicity is a toxic practice because it allows people to justify genocide.
+Throughout Nusreta’s narrative there is the belief that dividing people by ethnicity is a toxic practice because it allows people to justify genocide (give evidence for this assertion).
 She believes that the Serbian perpetrators of ethnic warfare are ideological “extremists” and that the Serbs themselves will be ashamed of their extremists and will have to bring them to justice.
 Evidently Nusreta believes that the Serbs must look inward at their wrongdoings and recognize that they cannot justify making value judgments on others’ lives.
 She also implies that without justice, the evil acts perpetrated by ethnic nationalists will continue to intensify.
 Despite the news of the killing of Muslims by the Croat Defense Force, she still believes that they will reconcile at some point in the future because they will have to live together afterwards.

 As the war continues in the distance, the anthropologist talks to two neighbors – one Muslim, one Catholic – who are dividing their food equally between themselves.
 They understand themselves not as representatives of vast, separate nations but as people who belong to one civic community.
 One of them states that there is no difference between Catholics and Muslims except for the fact that they have different ways of praying to God.
 God himself is invoked not to aid in the defeat of another nation but to restore peace and prosperity between nations.
 The inhabitants of the village behave similarly; they show concern for their neighbors as well as for their children.
 A certain villager Sabina is appalled to hear the terms “our people” or “their people” because such distinctions were not important even a short time ago.
-It is only when they are forced to acquire national identities that decades of friendship are degraded and people begin to withdraw into their separate nations and cease to greet each other.
+It is only when they are forced (by whom?) to acquire national identities that decades of friendship are degraded and people begin to withdraw into their separate nations and cease to greet each other.